devalacarte/mediaplayer/README.md

 + possibility for more than one library / database (for example, library for party music, normal music, ...)
 + set track to listened on lastfm when played for more than 30 seconds

-When the music library is working as planned, other things to do
+#When the music library is working as planned, other things to do:
-+ add serverlistener (listen for commands)
-+ create webbased api or android application to control mediaplayer

-Other:
 + add equalizer
 + add music visuals
 + add music lyric
 + posibility to play youtubesongs?
 + create webapi to access database
 + stream to android app
++ add serverlistener (listen for commands)
++ create webbased api or android application to control mediaplayer